ketzu/krdict-to-sqlite/README.md

 # Korean Learners Dictionary Database From JSON

-The [korean learners dictionary](https://krdict.korean.go.kr/openApi/openApiInfo) is shared as a json or xml download und CC-BY-SA.
+The [korean learners dictionary](https://krdict.korean.go.kr/openApi/openApiInfo) is shared as a json or xml download under CC-BY-SA.

 These are my scripts to turn the json export into a sqlite database.